CyberExplosion/Fall-King/ProjectDocument.md

 - The boosted down sound was too loud to be natural, changing it would be better for the player.
 - The flying enemy chase the player too aggressively (high speed), while the detection range of some enemy are not big enough to effectively produce exciting gameplay.
 - The limited vision part at the end seems very hard, maybe make the vision circle larger.

+## Animation and Visuals

+### Student Information
+*Name: RCasimiro Rodriguez*
+*Email: cjrod@ucdavis.edu*
+*Github: casrodr*

+Helped combine visuals, sound, and animation to create the imersive experience and recommended type of landscape to use.
+The animation and visuals depened on what we wanted the game to feel like.
+As a 2d game that you play going down we wanted it to feel fast paced while also allowing a harder difficulty and rewarding feeling.
+Animation was based of what we wanted the end goal to be.

+# Sub-Roles

+## Audio

+*Name: Casimiro Rodriguez*
+*Email: cjrod@ucdavis.edu*
+*Github: casrodr*

+Our audio system implementation for the fast-paced, retro-style 2D game centered around an up-and-down scrolling mechanic was carefully designed to enhance the nostalgic feel.
+We created a sound style that reflected the game's retro theme.
+Each audio was made to go along with a factor in the game to further feel like the user was more in control.
+The audio style we chose was to focus on a faster paced game while also allowing you to slow down or speed up with gliding and boosting sounds.
+Files were added under audio.